jordancccac/fall21python2_jc/Pandas_tutoring_project/Quick_Reference.md

 ## Indexing
-    •   Indices can be 0-based integers, or customized strings, integers, and floats
-    •	If no index is assigned, 0-based integers are default
+    •   Indices can be 0-based integers, or customized strings, integers, and floats •If no index is assigned, 0-based integers are default

 ### Indexing rows and columns, using iloc and loc
     •	Index rows with default 0-based integer labels using iloc